chaojixinren/chaojixinren/README.md

 </div>

 ## 🎓About ME
-### I am a freshman at Dalian University of Technology, and I like software engineering！
+### I am a freshman at Dalian University of Technology and I like software engineering！

 ##  🚀 Tech Learning